-Unified Communications is a term which covers communication systems which can be integrated to optimise business processes.
-View a full explanation here.
+Unified Communications is a term that covers communication systems which can be integrated into one application to optimise business processes.

 Unified Communications can bring together multiple forms of communication channels such as voice, video, software, data etc using one device.
-We have gone past the desk phone and email is enough.
+We have gone past the desk phone and email being enough.

 Some key features of Unified Communication features:

 - “Availability” – knowing if the person you need to contact is free or busy

 - Teamwork applications – to coordinate work on group projects

 - Video conferencing

 - Voice & click to call (from any directory, e.g. Outlook)